 Experimental Procedure

-Experimental sessions took place in the laboratory of the psychology department between 8 AM and 10 AM on a single day.The study design allowed all participants to undergo all the procedures in a single experimental session that was composed of the following three consecutive stages (see fig. 1): A) completion of a set of cognitive tasks such as: memory and visuospatial abilities (data not included) (20 minutes); B) the Trier Social Stress Test procedure (20 minutes); and C) completion of a set of cognitive tasks similar to stage A (20 minutes).
+Experimental sessions took place in the laboratory of the psychology department between 8 AM and 10 AM on a single day.
+This sampling schedule, in which testosterone levels are highest, was chosen in order to measure individual differences in testosterone levels.
+All participants gave their first saliva sample at least one hour following awakening.
+The study design allowed all participants to undergo all the procedures in a single experimental session that was composed of the following three consecutive stages (see fig. 1): A) completion of a set of cognitive tasks such as: memory and visuospatial abilities (data not included) (20 minutes); B) the Trier Social Stress Test procedure (20 minutes); and C) completion of a set of cognitive tasks similar to stage A (20 minutes).
 The participants provided saliva samples at four assessment points: T1 (baseline: 8-8:30 AM), T2 (immediately following the TSST), T3 (T2+ 10 minutes), and T4 (T3+ 10 minutes).
 For the T1 sample, participants provided 5 ml of saliva, used for evaluating levels of testosterone, estrogen, and progesterone, as well as baseline levels of cortisol and sAA.
 For the remaining samples, participants provided 2 ml of saliva, used for evaluating levels of reactive cortisol and sAA.

 Figure 1.
 Study design